 One or more of the arguments is invalid.

 Methods were called after the stream was closed.

 The current Stream implementation does not support the write operation.

-In the .NET Framework 4 and earlier versions, you have to use methods such as and EndWrite to implement asynchronous I/O operations.
-These methods are still available in the .NET Framework 4.5 to support legacy code; however, the new async methods, such as ReadAsync, WriteAsync, CopyToAsync, and FlushAsync, help you implement asynchronous I/O operations more easily.
+In the .NET Framework 4 and earlier versions, you have to use methods such as EndWrite to implement asynchronous I/O operations.
+These methods are still available in the .NET Framework 4.5 to support legacy code; however, the new async methods, such as ReadAsync, WriteAsync, CopyToAsync, and FlushAsync, help you implement asynchronous I/O operations more easily.and

 The default implementation of BeginWrite on a stream calls the Write method synchronously, which means that Write might block on some streams.
 However, instances of classes such as FileStream and NetworkStream fully support asynchronous operations if the instances have been opened asynchronously.
 Therefore, calls to BeginWrite will not block on those streams.
 You can override BeginWrite (by using async delegates, for example) to provide asynchronous behavior.